diegonti/MD_Simulation/Internal_README.md

 ## Code
 It is important to follow a familiar set of rules in order to be consistent with the code, and therefore, avoid some painful bugs:

+- We will stick to the Fortran 2018 standard.
+Therefore, all compilations must include the -std=f2018 flag
 - The matrices regarding positions and velocities will be structured as 3xnº particles.
 That is, each column will represent a vector of positions or a vector of velocities for each particle.
 This is not arbritrary, this is becuse Fortran is used to work with columns.
 - To avoid extremely large function definitions, we will encapsulate all parameters in a Fortran derived type, such as:
     ```Fortran